The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups: Introduction

 A group $G$ has the \textit{Howson property} if, for all finitely generated subgroups $U, V\leq G$, the intersection $U \cap V$ is finitely generated.
 The property is named after Albert G.~Howson, who proved it for free groups in \cite{Howson_fgFree}.
 Shortly thereafter, Hanna Neumann \cite{HNeumann_fgFree} quantified this property by proving that

 whenever $U$ and $V$ are finitely generated subgroups of a common free group, and she conjectured that the factor of $2$ on the right-hand side of the inequality could be dropped.
-This became known as the {\it Hanna Neumann conjecture}, and was the beginning of a fruitful line of research concerning these type of inequalities \cite{Dic94, Tar96, Min11}.
+This became known as the {\it Hanna Neumann Conjecture}, and was the beginning of a fruitful line of research concerning these type of inequalities \cite{Dic94, Tar96, Min11}.
 As we shall see, such inequalities are not limited to free groups.

-Walter Neumann \cite{WNeumann_fgFree} formulated a stronger version of H.~Neumann's conjecture, described in \cref{GHNC}.
-Given a group $G$ with a finite classifying space, we denote by $\rchi(G) = \min\{-\chi(G),0\}$ the \textit{reduced Euler characteristic} of $G$.
+Walter Neumann \cite{WNeumann_fgFree} formulated a stronger version of H.~Neumann's conjecture, described in \cref{SHNC}.
+Given a group $G$ with a finite classifying space, we denote by $\rchi(G) = \max\{-\chi(G),0\}$ the \textit{reduced Euler characteristic} of $G$.

-\begin{conj}[The Geometric Hanna Neumann Conjecture (GHNC)] Let $U$ and $V$ be finitely generated subgroups of a free group $G$.
+\begin{conj}[The Strengthened Hanna Neumann Conjecture (SHNC)] Let $U$ and $V$ be finitely generated subgroups of a free group $G$.
 Let $T$ be a complete set of representatives for the double $(U,V)$-cosets in $G$.
 Then

 \end{conj}